rage/cyber-security-base-19/data/module-6/part-1/index.md

 There are 10 easy challenges, 10 medium, and 3 hard.

-The exercises can be found (link will be added later).
+The exercises can be found [here](https://csb-capture-the-flag.tb.cs.helsinki.fi).
 Use your MOOC account to login.

 To finish a challenge, find a special code and submit it to the site.